python-trio/trio/docs/source/tutorial.rst

 Notice that the output from ``child1`` and ``child2`` is mixed together, and that the whole program only takes 1 second to run, even though we have two calls to ``trio.sleep(1)``.

+Now, if you're familiar with programming using threads, this might look familiar – and that's intentional.
+But it's important to realize that *there are no threads here*.
+All of this is happening in a single thread.

 :class:`trio.Task`
 (define terminology: "task")